google/WebFundamentals/src/content/en/updates/posts/2016/09/broadcastchannel.md

 ---
 layout: updates/post
-title: "BroadcastChannel API: a message bus for the web"
+title: "BroadcastChannel API: A Message Bus for the Web"
 description: "BroadcastChannel API can be used for simple pub/sub between windows, tabs, iframes, or workers."
 published_on: 2016-09-07
 updated_on: 2016-09-07